SabeelR/SabeelR/README.md

 - 👋 Hi, I’m Sabeelur Rahaman
-- 👀 I’m interested in Machine learning and Java programming
+- 👀 I’m a software developer
-- 🌱 I’m currently learning Data structures and Algorithm,Android Development
+- 🌱 I’m currently expanding my knowledge about web development
-- 💞️ I’m looking to collaborate on Android development
+- 💞️ I’m looking to collaborate on making of new websites
-- 📫 How to reach me sabeelurahman05@gmail.com
+- 📫 How to reach me there you go sabeelurahman05@gmail.com

 <!---
 SabeelR/SabeelR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.